top of page

 The Experience

-Being sniffed by wolves, charged by moose, inconvenienced by a wolverine, sharing trail with a huge wolf pack and two mountain lions, falling through overflow, floundering in deep snow, succumbing to minor frostbite and broken ribs - these are just a few of my own learning experiences from the Arctic and sub-Arctic.
-Still, none of it means much when progressing along as the northern lights dance directly overhead, like a waving curtain 100 miles tall.
+Being sniffed by wolves, charged by moose, inconvenienced by a wolverine, sharing trail with a huge wolf pack and two mountain lions, falling through overflow, floundering in deep snow, succumbing to minor frostbite and broken ribs - these are just a few of my own experiences from the Arctic and sub-Arctic.
+Progressing along as the northern lights dance directly overhead, like a waving curtain 100 miles tall, is sublime.
 The most common reason I hear that people are put off these events is the cold.
-In all my time in that environment, the total time I have ever felt cold is perhaps a few hours out of several months.
+In all my time in that environment, the total time I have ever felt cold amounts to a few days out of several months and several thousands of miles.
 The right gear and knowledge is almost all you need.

 Why My Course?